twdkeule/pyping/README.rst

 .. image:: https://travis-ci.org/twdkeule/pyping.svg?branch=master
     :target: https://travis-ci.org/twdkeule/pyping

 A python wrapper around the Linux ping command.
-Developed and tested for python3.
+Developed and tested for python3 on Windows 10 and Ubuntu 17.04 and 12.04.

 Usage
 -----